spenserblack/repofetch/README.md

 ## Description

-repofetch is a plugin-based CLI tool to fetch details (think [neofetch] or [onefetch]).
+repofetch is a CLI tool to fetch stats (think [neofetch] or [onefetch]) that uses plugins for its implementation.
 The original version was focused on repository stats, and any official plugin will be for repositories, hence the "repo" in repofetch.
 With 3rd-party plugins, however, it can support other types of outputs, too.

 ## Installation